top of page

 Myths About ADHD: What ADHD Isn’t

-In the last two decades, the prevalence of ADHD has steadily increased, largely due to research advancements and improved understanding of neurodivergence.
+In the last decades, the prevalence of ADHD has steadily increased, largely due to research advancements and improved understanding of neurodivergence.

 Despite this progress, several harmful misconceptions about ADHD persist, which can stigmatize the ADHD community.